 SSSIs designated solely for geological or physiographical features are also covered in Topic 4: Soil (p.
 162) and Topic 5: Material Assets (p.
 173).

 A simple colour scheme has been used to highlight the condition of interests, the key to which is provided:

-Features in 'Favourable' condition.
+Features in favourable maintained condition